-- Help Out.
-Before you set off on your adventure do a little research to find out if there is a local volunteer organization in the area that you can volunteer to help.
-There are tons of cool Eco-tourism opportunities for you to get your hands dirty (literally).
-It will allow you to get to know some locals and do some good.
+Before you set off on your adventure do a little research.
+Find out if there is a local volunteer organization in the area that you can volunteer to help.
+There are tons of cool Eco-tourism opportunities where you can get your hands dirty (literally).
+It will allow you to get to know some locals, have a truly unique experience and do some good.

 Always remember when you are traveling you are an ambassador for the world.
 Your actions speak louder than your words.
-Try to leave as little impact as you can and if you see garbage pick it up, it’s a small gesture to locals to show that you care.
+Try to leave as little impact as you can and if you see garbage pick it up, it’s a small gesture to show locals you care.

-While we are all busy, the importance of adopting a slow travel mentality is important to the people, the environment and the experience.
+We are all busy, however, the importance of adopting a slow travel mentality is important to people, the environment and the experience.
 On every trip, I remember to be conscious, try and engage with the local culture, use my actions and my wallet to support the community and commit to protecting the environment while minimizing my impact.
 Happy travels!

-We would love to find out what your Eco-travel tips are, share your thoughts and ideas directly in the comment section below.
-Are you interested to find out how to make your business more sustainable?
+We want to find out what your Eco-travel tips are; share your thoughts and ideas directly in the comment section below.
+Do you want to find out how to make your business more sustainable?
 Bilancia provides actionable insights to corporations like yours.
 Contact us to find out more.